christophdebaene/christophdebaene.github.io/docs/blog/posts/2009/2009-01-09-aop-in-action-dirty-tracking-using-mixins-with-castles-dynamicproxy.md

 ---
-title: AOP in Action – Part 2 - Dirty Tracking using Mixins with Castle’s DynamicProxy
+title: AOP in Action - Dirty Tracking using Mixins with Castle’s DynamicProxy
 date: 2009-01-09
 tags:
   - patterns-practices